tschumann/sandbot/sandbot/readme.txt

 Description: A deathmatch bot for Half-Life, Half-Life Opposing Force (Deathmatch), Day of Defeat, Gunman Chronicles, Natural Selection (Combat) and They Hunger (under the hood there is support for Half-Life Opposing Force (Capture the Flag), Team Fortress Classic, Natural Selection (Classic) and The Ship but they are still experimental).
 Requirements:
  Steam versions of either Half-Life, Half-Life Opposing Force and the latest versions of Gunman Chronicles or They Hunger.
- MetaMod-P (MetaMod mostly works but Gunman Chronicles will only work with MetaMod-P for example.
+ MetaMod-P (MetaMod mostly works but Gunman Chronicles will only work with MetaMod-P for example) on Windows.
+ MetaMod on Linux.
 Installation: Copy the files into your Steam/steamapps/common/Half-Life directory

 == Usage ==